Our customers have been hired at: *Foot Note

 - Write a professional summary that draws hiring managers with confidence and enthusiasm.

-- Follow your professional profile with an education section and emphasize academic awards, grants, scholarships, fellowships and honors.
+- Follow your professional profile with an education section emphasizing academic awards, grants, scholarships, and honors.

 - Add community service or volunteer activities that show you have the know-how to perform the work.

-It’s easy to customize a CV template with a few clicks using our CV Maker.
-We’ll ask you a few questions for each section and provide industry-specific, expertly written suggestions for tailoring your curriculum vitae.
+It’s easy to customize a CV template with our CV Maker.
+We’ll ask you a few questions for each section and provide industry-specific, expert-written suggestions to help tailor your curriculum vitae.
 You can edit every section of your CV as you go and even after you save it.

 How long should my CV be?

-How long you make a CV depends on how much work experience you have, your industry and how many professional qualifications you want to show to get the job.
+How long you make a CV depends on your work experience, your industry, and how many professional qualifications you want to show to get the job.
+That’s why a CV can range in length between two and six pages, or even more in some cases.